jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/custom-monitoring/custom-monitoring-overview.md

 ## Benefits
 - Easy to use  No configuration is required, and the data is automatically displayed after being reported; the alarm rule settings are the same as the basic cloud resources, and your usage habits are continued.
-- Free use  Free of charge for report, store, or compute, help you manage the monitoring data.
+- Free use now  Free of charge for report, store, or compute, help you manage the monitoring data.

 ## Usage Restriction
 Restricting Items|Quota Restrictions|Restriction Description